 The Reverend Dr. A.W.
 Watkins Foundation is a 501(c) 3 non-profit organization established in December 2003.
 The mission of the foundation is to provide scholarships to graduating high school seniors living in Central Alabama.
 The foundation also offers scholarships to juniors and seniors enrolled in the Bible and Pastoral Ministry at Selma University in Selma, Alabama.

 Awards & Fundraisers

-Since the initial awards in 2005, the foundation has awarded 150 scholarships totaling $153,500.
+Since the initial awards in 2005, the foundation has awarded 173 scholarships totaling $178,600.00, which includes the 23 scholarships totaling $25,100.00 awarded in 2021.
 The foundation relies upon fundraisers and donations throughout the year to provide much-needed financial assistance to deserving students.
 The biggest fundraisers are the free concert, and the annual charity golf tournament held the weekend prior to Memorial Day each year.

 Personal Life & Achievements

 Rev. Dr. A. W. Watkins, Jr. was the proud father of 10 children and several loving grandchildren.
 Rev. Dr. A. W. Watkins, Jr. was married to Mrs. Ethel Curry Watkins for over 50 glorious years.
 Rev. Dr. A. W. Watkins, Jr. was a husband, father, pastor, dedicated employee, community activist, honorary doctor, and historian.

 The foundation is named in honor of Reverend Dr. A.W.
 Watkins, Jr., who was a pastor in Montgomery, Alabama, for over 45 years until his death in November 2003.
 He was the pastor of three churches simultaneously.

 In 1987 Selma University presented him with an honorary degree for his faithful service as a Board Member.
 Reverend Watkins was a strong advocate for higher education, and he emphasized that throughout his ministry.